lubianat/wikidata_bib/toread.md

 What we talk about when we talk about wikidata quality: a literature survey

 Provenance Information in a Collaborative Knowledge Graph: An Evaluation of Wikidata External References

-One Knowledge Graph to Rule Them All?
-Analyzing the Differences Between DBpedia, YAGO, Wikidata & co.

 What Makes a Good Collaborative Knowledge Graph: Group Composition and Quality in Wikidata